frankbass3/HadoopMarketBasket/README.md

-# HadoopMarketBasket
+# Spark and Hadoop MarketBasket
-Some Hadoop algorithms for the Market Basket Analysis
+Some Metrics and Algorithms for the Market Basket Analysis written in Spark and Hadoop